 A group of New York State School Library Systems are sponsoring this online learning opportunity that will help you keep up (and catch up!) with many of the web-based services and networking tools that are currently available and explore how they can be used in a K12 setting.
 This is the 11th time we’ve offered this workshop and many participants have taken it multiple times.
 There’s always something new to learn!

-This year the course itself will be run on the Google Classroom.
+Once again, the workshop will run in a Google Classroom this year.
 Course content will still be maintained on this public site so others can follow along and us the content for their own interests.

 What does the program cover?

 We’ll cover topics from blogs to online communities to news literacy and online learning and and much more!
-You’ll find the growing list of topics on the main page of this site.
+You’ll find the 2018/2019 list of topics on the main page of this site.